Our free membership, business.com+, takes the pain out of choosing new business services.

 Getting funding for any type of business or venture can be challenging.
 A grant, which is money given to an individual or organization by the government or donors, can help.
 However, grants are often difficult to obtain because they’re in high demand.

-Many small business grants are available, but the two most commonly sought types are operating grants and capital grants.
-We’ll explore their differences, pros and cons, and application processes, as well as share tips to help you decide which type of grant is right for your business.
+We’ll explore the differences, pros and cons, and application processes of these grants, as well as share tips to help you decide which type is right for your business.

 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.